 UMass Amherst aims to resolve all student complaints in a fair and expedient manner.
-Students wishing to file a formal complaint about an online course are encouraged to first contact the UMass Amherst school or college offering the online program.
-The next step is to follow the formal Academic Grievance Procedure (pg.
-38).
+Students wishing to file a complaint about an online course are encouraged to first contact the department chair or dean of the school or college offering the online program.
+The next step is to follow the formal Academic Grievance Procedure (see also the Graduate School Academic Grievance Procedure).
+Begin the formal grievance procedure by completing the Notice of Academic Grievance Form.
+Notice of Academic Grievance Form.
 Students can also receive assistance from the Ombuds Office.

-If online students residing in another state wish to file a formal complaint with their home state authorizing agency after exhausting internal avenues, they may do so using the contact information listed here.
+If online students residing in another state wish to file a formal complaint with their home state authorizing agency after exhausting internal avenues, they may do so using the contact information listed below.

 For students residing in: California

 Consumer Information Center

 Sacramento, California 95834

 All other U.S. states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands

 The University of Massachusetts operates distance education programs under the policies and procedures of the National Council for State Authorization Agreements (SARA).In accordance with the Agreement, if a person bringing a complaint is not satisfied with the outcome of the institutional process for handling complaints, the complaint (except for complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the complaint is made, to the Massachusetts Department of Higher Education which is the SARA portal for Massachusetts SARA member institutions.
 Complaint forms are available at www.mass.edu.The resolution of the complaint by the institution’s home state SARA portal entity, through its SARA complaint resolution process, will be final.